shellspec/shellspec/README.md

 ```
 Usage: shellspec [options] [files or directories]

   -s, --shell SHELL               Specify a path of shell [default: current shell]
       --[no-]fail-fast[=COUNT]    Abort the run after a certain number of failures [default: 1]
       --[no-]fail-no-examples     Fail if no examples found [default: disabled]
       --[no-]fail-low-coverage    Fail on low coverage [default: disabled]
                                     The coverage threshold is specified by the coverage option
   -r, --require MODULE            Require a file
   -e, --env NAME=VALUE            Set environment variable
       --env-from ENV-SCRIPT       Set environment variable from script file
       --random TYPE[:SEED]        Run examples by the specified random type
                                     [none]      run in the defined order [default]
                                     [specfiles] randomize the order of specfiles
                                     [examples]  randomize the order of examples (slow)
   -j, --jobs JOBS                 Number of parallel jobs to run (0 jobs means disabled)
-      --[no-]quick                    Run only non-passed examples the last time they ran [default: disabled]
+      --[no-]quick                Run not-passed examples if it exists, otherwise run all [default: disabled]
       --[no-]warning-as-failure   Treat warning as failure [default: enabled]
       --dry-run                   Print the formatter output without running any examples
       --keep-tempdir              Do not cleanup temporary directory [default: disabled]

   **** Output ****

       --[no-]banner               Show banner if exist 'spec/banner' [default: enabled]
   -f, --format FORMATTER          Choose a formatter to use for display
                                     [p]rogress      dots [default]
                                     [d]ocumentation group and example names
                                     [t]ap           TAP format
                                     [j]unit         JUnit XML (time attributre with --profile)
                                     [f]ailures      file:line:message (suitable for editors integration)
                                     [null]          do not display anything
                                     [debug]         for developer
                                     custom formatter name
   -o, --output GENERATOR          Choose a generator(s) to generate a report file(s)
                                     You can use the same name as FORMATTER
                                     Multiple options can be specified [default: not specified]
-      --force-color, --force-colour   Force the output to be in color, even if the output is not a TTY
-      --no-color, --no-colour         Force the output to not be in color, even if the output is a TTY
+      --[no-]color                Enable or disable color [default: enabled if the output is a TTY]
       --skip-message VERBOSITY    Mute skip message
                                     [verbose]  do not mute any messages [default]
                                     [moderate] mute repeated messages
                                     [quiet]    mute repeated messages and non-temporarily messages
-  -p  --[no-]profile                  Enable profiling of examples and list the slowest examples
+  -p, --[no-]profile              Enable profiling of examples and list the slowest examples
       --profile-limit N           List the top N slowest examples [default: 10]
       --show-deprecations         Display deprecations details [default]
       --hide-deprecations         Hide deprecations details

   **** Ranges / Filters / Focus ****